ColinFay/attempt/README.md

 {attempt} provides several condition handlers, from try catch to simple message printing.

-{attempt} only dependencies is {rlang}, making it easy to implement in other package.
+{attempt} only depends on {rlang}, making it easy to implement in other package.

 # Install